techgrounds/techgrounds-salmaelabdellaoui/Project_V1-App/Documentation/Logs/TimeLogs.md

 __Daily report__

 Working on the structure of my github and making it ready for the building phase.
-Finishing of my exploration user stories and start designing the infrastructure of the application.
+Finishing of my exploration user stories.

 __Tasks completed__